bgoonz/gists-revamp/by-extension/markdown/2021-03-18_JavaScript-Frameworks---Libraries-35931e187a35.md

 > · ​<a href="https://glimmerjs.com/" class="markup--anchor markup--pullquote-anchor">Glimmer</a> — Fast and light-weight UI components for the web. (<a href="https://github.com/glimmerjs/glimmer.js" class="markup--anchor markup--pullquote-anchor">Code</a>)

-> · ​<a href="https://github.com/glimmerjs/glimmer-vm" class="markup--anchor markup--pullquote-anchor">Glimmer VM</a> — Flexible, low-level rendering pipeline for building a “live” DOM from Handlebars templates that can subsequently be updated cheaply when data changes.
+> · ​<a href="https://github.com/glimmerjs/glimmer-vm" class="markup--anchor markup--pullquote-anchor">Glimmer VM</a> — Flexible, low-level rendering pipeline for building a “live " DOM from Handlebars templates that can subsequently be updated cheaply when data changes.

 > · ​<a href="https://github.com/frintjs/frint" class="markup--anchor markup--pullquote-anchor">frint</a> — Modular JavaScript framework for building scalable and reactive applications.